2010 City Grill shooting: Aftermath

 In 2014, a dispute over the reward money collected by Darius Pridgen and local community activist Darnell Jackson who assisted in the arrest of McCray led to Jackson suing Pridgen for, allegedly, leaving Jackson out of the collected money.
 During this time, McCray attempted to appeal his sentence and conviction while serving his life sentence at the Green Haven Correctional Facility, both of the appeals were denied by the court.

-In 2015, Victim Tanisha Mackin wrote a memoir and co-founded the Mackin Project, focused on supporting families impacted by violence.
+In 2015, victim Tanisha Mackin wrote a memoir and co-founded the Mackin Project, focused on supporting families impacted by violence.

-In 2017, one of the injured victims of the shooting, 37-year-old Demario Vass, succumbed to his injuries 7 years later after being shot in the head by McCray which left him paralyzed from the neck down and only able to communicate through blinking and grunting noises, he had assisted care from his family members including his mother where he spent most of his time in the hospital staring at the 72-inch television that was provided for him in which, most of the time, he would watch NFL games of the Buffalo Bills and NBA games.
-He was officially deemed deceased on October 17, 2017.
+In 2017, one of the injured victims of the shooting, 37-year-old Demario Vass, died from his injuries on October 17 after being shot in the head by McCray which left him paralyzed from the neck down and only able to communicate through blinking and grunting noises, he had assisted care from his family members including his mother where he spent most of his time in the hospital staring at the 72-inch television that was provided for him in which, most of the time, he would watch NFL games of the Buffalo Bills and NBA games.

-Nearly 12 years after the grill shooting, a witness of the grill shooting, Latisha Rogers, whose brother had been killed in the grill shooting, was employeed at the Tops Friendly Markets when the 2022 Buffalo shooting occurred, and survived the attack by hiding while calling 911.
+Nearly 12 years after the grill shooting, a witness of the grill shooting, Latisha Rogers, whose brother had been killed in the grill shooting, was employed at the Tops Friendly Markets when the 2022 Buffalo shooting occurred, and survived the attack by hiding while calling 911.